 “The world is moving toward these hybrid environments as enterprises add more and more capacity off-premises,” said Jeffrey Fidacaro, Senior Analyst, Datacenters & Critical Infrastructure, 451 Research.
 “Now despite what is a clear shift to the cloud, overall there is still a lot of enterprise and colocation data center capacity out there.”

-Fidacaro shared these and other insights from 451 Research during the first segment of our webinar “Top Data Center KPIs to Optimize Capacity Utilization.”
+Fidacaro shared these and other insights from 451 Research during the first segment of our webinar “How to Manage Hybrid Data Center Environments.”
 Fidacaro opened the webinar with recent data center management research around what’s driving organizations to migrate workloads to the cloud.
 He also highlighted hybrid data center management challenges and how Data Center Infrastructure Management (DCIM) software can help organizations make data-driven decisions to for more effective data center capacity management.

 Fidacaro was joined by Steve Lancaster, Data Center Assets Facilities Lead, Chevron, and Erick Lunz, CDCDP®- and CDCMP®-Certified Data Center Engineer, who shared their experiences with the practical applications of DCIM software to hybrid data center management.
 Lancaster and Lunz also shared their perspectives on the current IT skills shortage in the data center industry, specifically for cloud workloads.
 Finally, James Cerwinski, Sunbird’s Director of Product Management, demonstrated how Sunbird’s DCIM solution can manage both virtual and physical assets.

 With the diverse perspectives shared during the webinar, attendees gained real-world, practical tips from experts who are living through the transition to hybrid data center management and understand how to mitigate its challenges.
-Watch the recording here, or read on to view the slides and our key takeaways from the webinar.
+Read on to view the slides and our key takeaways from the webinar.

 1. “Cloud-First” is not always best.